babab/DisPass/docs/en/installing.rst

 .. code:: console

-   sudo pip install --upgrade dispass
+   sudo pip install -U dispass

 If you have installed dispass using pip, you can easily uninstall at any moment by running: